 "When it comes to a florist, ask them to create a bouquet for you, as well as a few small centerpieces that you can use during your brunch or lunch," Book says.
 "And don't feel tied to a purely bridal design.
 Peruse home decor magazines for a more sophisticated tabletop to use as your inspiration."

 Additionally, if you're inviting a friend or two to be bridesmaids, make sure that they carry bouquets.

 9. Take portraits at iconic NYC locations.

-One of the best parts of an NYC City Hall wedding is that you can use the city itself as the backdrop for your wedding photos.
-After your ceremony, make sure you schedule time for portraits at iconic NYC locations.
+One of the best parts of an New York wedding is that you can use the city itself as the backdrop for your wedding photos.
+After your ceremony, make sure you schedule time for portraits at iconic locations around town.
 "From the steps of historical museums to the beautiful Conservatory Gardens at the north end of Central Park, there are so many wonderful options to choose from all over the city," says Ward.